Antoine Bibeau: Junior

-Professional career
+Professional

 Bibeau was selected in the 6th round, 172nd overall in the 2013 NHL Entry Draft by the Toronto Maple Leafs.
 He was invited to his first training camp in 2013, but was sent back to his junior team in the first round of cuts.
 On July 3, 2014, the Maple Leafs signed Bibeau to an entry-level contract.
 He attended training camp in 2014 and had a successful rookie tournament, but was demoted to the teams' American Hockey League (AHL) affiliate, the Toronto Marlies, on September 29.
 Bibeau was called up on an emergency basis in February 2015 to replace a Jonathan Bernier who was out with an illness but did not play.
 Bibeau was recalled on December 1, 2015, when James Reimer was announced as injured.
 He was reassigned to the Marlies on December 10.
 The following season he attended the 2016 Maple Leafs training camp and was returned to the Marlies.
 He was recalled in December 2016 to replace the struggling Jhonas Enroth and made his NHL debut on December 11, in a match up against the Colorado Avalanche.
 Despite a solid performance by both Bibeau and the team, where they recorded 52 shots to Colorado's 29, the Maple Leafs would lose 3–1.
 He was demoted again until being recalled on December 27.
 Bibeau's first NHL win came in his second game, where he would make 25 saves in a 3–2 overtime win against the Tampa Bay Lightning on December 29.
 He was returned to the Marlies in January 2017.
 At the completion of his entry-level contract with the Maple Leafs, Bibeau was not tendered a qualifying offer as a restricted free agent on June 26, 2017.
 Bibeau finished his career with the Leafs with a 1–1–0 record and .927 save percentage.
 He played in 104 games with the Marlies, finishing with a 56–33–11 record and a save percentage of .906.